hms-dbmi-cellenics/developer-docs/INFRASTRUCTURE.md

 Directory
 ---------

-Almost all of the Cellscope stack is managed using an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm.
+Almost all of the Cellenics stack is managed using an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm.
 Resources are typically defined using configuration files that are modified in a pull request, and applied to the system using Continuous Deployment when the request is approved and merged.
 This serves as a resource for engineers looking to find the definitions to certain resources:

-### Deploying Cellscope
+### Deploying Cellenics

 Almost the entirety of Biomage can be brought up from scratch using Continuous Deployment.
 The action [Deploy Biomage infrastruture](https://github.com/hms-dbmi-cellenics/iac/actions/workflows/deploy-infra.yaml) is responsible for this task.
 This must be manually triggered by someone with administrator/root access to the cluster for any changes to be applied.
 Deploying is non-destructive and so can be done as much as desired.